-What Is the Purpose of a Silt Fence?
+What Is a Silt Fence?
+When is It Required?

-A silt fence is designed to prevent sediment runoff and soil erosion by acting as a barrier that can slow stormwater and allow fine particles to settle.
+A silt fence is designed to prevent sediment runoff and soil erosion by acting as a barrier that slows stormwater and allows fine particles to settle.

 Most silt fences are simple contraptions made up of wooden stakes and geotextile fabric sturdy enough to handle large volumes of water rushing downhill.